SymphonyPlatformSolutions/symphony-bdk-cli/README.md

 ## Commands

-At this time the CLI has 7 commands, the only mandatory field on these commands if required is the project name. these commands being:
+At this time the CLI has a few commands, the only mandatory field on these commands if required is the project name. these commands being:
 * ```sms-sdk-cli --app``` which creates an extension app (React)
 * ```sms-sdk-cli --app message-template``` Creates a notification in a existing extension app.
 * ```sms-sdk-cli --bot``` which creates an bot app (Java)
 * ```sms-sdk-cli --bot command-handler``` Creates a new Command handler for an existing bot
+* ```sms-sdk-cli --bot message-template``` Creates Templates on a bot, and also creates a command handler to it if required.
 * ```sms-sdk-cli --toolbox``` which launches the Market Solutions Component Library in your browser
 * ```--run``` this is a command to be appended with the above e.g: ```sms-sdk-cli --app --run```, if present it will not only have it bootstraped but also start it for you.